 4. Rest & relax for a minimum of your hold time, or for as long as you need before repeating the exercise

-Repeat 10 times for a Kegel set.
+Repeat 10 times for an exercise set.
 If this is challenging,

 reduce your repetitions to an amount that is comfortable for you.

-For an efficient workout, perform a Kegel set 3 times a week on alternate weekdays
+For an efficient workout, perform 2-3 sets 3 times a week to daily.

 Pelvic floor muscles, just like other muscle groups, require regular exercise to stay in great shape.
 This is why we recommend that women always continue training with Laselle™.